 Give a Shout Out

 If you print this Thing and display it in public proudly give attribution by printing and displaying this tag.Print Thing Tag

 Updated to larger arm pieces for stability.
 STL files from before January 12th 2018 are not available anymore.

+Click the "Remixes" tab to see other great ideas for this project.
 If you have your own ideas about what to add you can create Side Stations for both stations.
 The Left and Right sides have two 4mm holes for you to add anything you want of your own design, most common being a custom solder rod holder.
-Send me a message and the STL file when you're done and if it works then I can add it to this page.
-Put your name on it somewhere for credit.
+Put your name on your adaptation for credit.

 80mm fan size and 120mm fan size.
 The files will have the size in their title if they are for that specific fan size.